 Your student ID card will be sent in the post to you once you've completed your online enrolment.
 If it is not possible to send your student ID card in the post, you will be sent some information about when and where to collect your student ID card.

 You can ask your Faculty/School to change this for you and re-send the invitation email.
-You can find contact details for your subject area at the top of this page.
+You can find contact details for your subject area on our website.

 You will have been given an induction/enrolment date on the enrolment portal, but you can also search for the date for your course.
 The page will tell you when and where to attend and what to bring with you to complete your enrolment.